dyhwong/piazza-api/README.md

 Users can also reply to followups by calling `reply` and providing the content of the reply.

+Users can also mark followups as resolved or not by calling `markResolved` and providing either `true` or `false` depending on whether the followup is resolved or not.

 ## Feed Items

 Feed item fields include